navya-gupta-004/git-demo/README.md

 # git-demo

 This is a demo for Git &amp; Github class.

+# Teacher

+shraddha ma'am

+# student

+Navya